Texiwill/aac-lib/vsm/README.md

 Linux Version of VMware Software Manager

 ### NOTICE
 __As of v6.4.2 support for MacOSX has been readded.
 As of v6.4.1 WSL2 support has been added, NOT WS1.
-Please upgrade to WSL2.__
+Please upgrade to WSL2.
+As of v6.4.5 support for Photon OS 3 has been added.__

 ### Description
 A slightly more intelligent version of VSM for Linux.
 It ignores